Can I apply for asylum in Cyprus?

 No, UNHCR in Cyprus cannot send asylum-seekers, refugees or subsidiary protection beneficiaries to another country.

-In very exceptional circumstances, if you fulfill the immigration criteria of a particular country, you may be entitled to move there.
+In very exceptional circumstances, if you fulfil the immigration criteria of a particular country, you may be entitled to move there.
 For more information, you must seek advice from the embassy of that country.

 What do I do if my application is refused?